 A journal is a place where the bookkeeper stores all the transaction details for easy & quick access as and when required.

 Payroll is the process of compensating your employees for a set period or on a given date.
 It’s the biggest component of a bookkeeper’s duty.

 It’s the money you make through selling your services.
-Your business revenue also includes the money you get by selling the assets your business don’t need any longer.
+Your business revenue also includes the money you get by selling the assets your business doesn’t need any longer.

 It’s a bookkeeping worksheet.
 In a trial balance sheet, the balance of all ledgers is collected into debit and credit account column totals that are equal.

 When you’re starting with bookkeeping, you should have a clear understanding of the above terms.

 As your next step, below are some useful tips to properly execute your small business’s bookkeeping operations.

 Expert Tips To Execute Your Small Business’s Bookkeeping Operations

 I bet the following expert bookkeeping tips will transform your small business into a moneymaker and answer your query, “how to do bookkeeping for my small business”.

 - Always create a new business account to keep your finances and your business dealings separate.
 Thus, at the time of bookkeeping, you’ll know where to look for the required financial information.